madxnl/dodo-ui/README.md

 ## [0.38]

-- Removed color-foreground in favour of color-text
+- color-foreground in now color-text
+- Select is deprecated (still exported as SelectOld)

 ## [0.37.3]